 Children should be developing the speed at which they can write.
 They should be clear about the standard of handwriting that is appropriate to use for a particular task.
 They should also know when it is appropriate to use print instead of a cursive style to make the presentation of their work appropriate to the genre they are working in.

-HANDWWRITING ASSESSMENT:
+HANDWRITING ASSESSMENT:

 Handwriting is assessed on an ongoing basis as part of the assessment of writing based on the National Curriculum requirements for each phase.
+We use the resources provided by Letter Join to complement this where appropriate.

 INCLUSION: